I’ve Passed My G1 Test, What’s Next?

 G1 Exit Test

 The next thing you have to do after studying all the road signs and passing the Ontario G1 test is to go onto G2 preparation.
 If you have a G1 you have to pass a road test to get to the G2 level.
 When you do meet the full requirements for the G1 then you can book a G1 exit test which will test your basic driving skills.
+If you are using a family vehicle and are worried about unpaid municipal parking or red light tickets, know that under HTA Section 7 (11), these administrative penalties block vehicle license plate renewals, but they generally do not block you from booking your individual road test.
 You have to have a G1 licence for 12 months before you can try to get your G2.
 However, if you take a driver education course you can cut that wait time to 8 months.
 To be ready for this test you should practice driving with the following restrictions:

 • You must not drive if you have been drinking alcohol.
 Your blood alcohol level must be zero.